Loading...

 Pair with Fiber-Rich Vegetables

-Incorporate non-starchy vegetables such as broccoli, spinach, or bell peppers with your steak.
-These can help slow the absorption of glucose into the bloodstream.
+Add non-starchy vegetables like broccoli, spinach, or kale to your meal.
+These can help slow down the absorption of glucose into your bloodstream.

 Include Whole Grains